Non-linear eigenvalue problems with GetDP and SLEPc: Eigenmode computations of frequency-dispersive photonic open structures: Problem statement

 What follows is precisely meant to be extended straightforwardly to realistic 3D configurations, where vector fields/edge elements, just as in the 2D vector case, will be at stake.
 As a consequence, and even though this choice leads to larger problems at the discrete level due to the larger connectivity of edge elements, this vector case is chosen to be the reference problem.

 Note that, given the location of the dispersive permittivity in the two wave equations above, it seems more reasonable at first glance to adopt the vector case where $\tensepsr(\x,\om)$ is outside the differential operator.
 As will be shown later, one can arbitrarily choose to consider $\bE$ or $\bH$ as the unknown of the problem under weak formulation.
-In fact, the scalar problem in Eq.~(\ref{eq:helmholtz_h}) will even be solved as well for enlightening comparison purposes.
+In fact, the scalar problem in Eq.~(\ref{eq:helmholtz_h}) will be solved as well for enlightening comparison purposes.

-The above equations constitute eigenvalue problems where $\om^2/c^2$ appears as a possible eigenvalue of $\om$-dependent operators (explicitly $\tensepsr(\x,\om)^{-1}\,\curl\,[\tensmur^{-1}(\x)\,\curl\, \cdot]$ in the general case) through the $\omega$ dependence of the relative permittivity.
+The above equations constitute eigenvalue problems where $\om^2/c^2$ appears as a possible eigenvalue of $\om$-dependent operators through the $\omega$ dependence of the relative permittivity.
 In other words, modal analysis of frequency-dispersive structures represents a non-linear eigenvalue problem.